 As a Turo host, you’ll be responsible for managing your listing, answering renter questions, and approving bookings.
 This includes the ability to set pricing, availability, policies, and more.
 Once again, if you’re familiar with Airbnb, Turo is the same idea, but you’re renting your vehicle instead of your home.

 There are a few restrictions to note regarding who can be a Turo host and what cars are eligible to be listed.
-For example hosts must be at least 21 to rent cars in the U.S. and will be asked to provide info, such as the last four digits of their Social Security number.
-As for cars, they can not be older than 12 years old (unless being listed as a “specialty” or “classic” car), have more than 130,000 miles, or have a value of no more than $150,000.
+For example, hosts must be at least 21 to rent cars in the U.S. and will be asked to provide info, such as the last four digits of their Social Security number.
+As for cars, they can not be older than 12 years old (unless being listed as a “specialty” or “classic” car), have more than 130,000 miles, or have a value of more than $150,000.
 There may also be restrictions if your vehicle is leased.
-Plus, hosts will need to adhere to Turo’s maintenance requirements in order to list their vehicle on the platform.
+Plus, hosts will need to adhere to Turo’s maintenance requirements in order to list their vehicles on the platform.

 How much can you make with Turo?

 That is the real question, isn’t it?
 Of course it’s also that hardest to answer offhand.
 That said Turo does offer a helpful “Carculator” that can generate some estimates based on your car’s make, model, and location.
 While the number of cities you can choose from for that last step are limited, you can also select “US Average” or “Canada Average” if you fall outside one of the specific markets.

 Being curious about what our vehicle could fetch, when I originally wrote this review in 2019, I entered the info for our 2010 Ford Focus and chose the “US Average” for location.
 At the time, Turo estimated that we could rent our car for a rate of $33 a day and book it more than 15 days a month.
 That would mean monthly net earnings of $380 or $25 a day.
 On top of that, if we were to offer delivery on the vehicle, those figures rise to 17 days of bookings for a net of $428 a month.